internetAaron/internetAaron/README.md

 We all have things we need help improving.
 Below are a few things I could always use help with to improve.

-- I often jump into Product Manager mode on with any discussion.
+- I often jump into Product Manager mode with any discussion.
 If you’re just looking to vent, share your perspective, and have someone listen to you, please let me know.
-I'll set my product brain aside, apart from the empathy, and will just listen!
+I'll set my product problem solving brain aside, apart from the empathy, and will just listen!
 - I am very laid back which helps me be a calm in the storm.
 There are moments when everyone is stressed or frantic and I might appear as if I don’t care.
 This is just my demeanor and know that I’m just as concerned as everyone else.
 - I can often move quickly onto the next thing and forget to celebrate.
 I love to celebrate so just remind me and let’s party!